Creating External Plugins for Kubebuilder

 execution pattern recognized by Kubebuilder.
 Kubebuilder interacts with

-these plugins via stdin
+these plugins via stdin and stdout, enabling seamless communication.

 Why Use External Plugins?